BitGuildPlatform/Documentation/README.md

 ### 3. Required game UI changes

 Partners will need to change game UI to support rendering prices in PLAT.
 For that partners will need to:
-* Detect if the game was launched from BitGuild portal by checking it via the [Portal SDK](https://github.com/BitGuildPlatform/BitGuildPortalSDK/).
+* Detect if the game was launched from the BitGuild portal by checking it via the [Portal SDK](https://github.com/BitGuildPlatform/BitGuildPortalSDK/).
-* If the game was launched from the portal use the previously mentioned oracle contract to determine the PLAT prices of items.
+* If the game was launched from the portal, use the previously mentioned oracle contract to determine the PLAT prices of items.
 * Change item prices in game UI from “<XX> ETH” to “<XX * ratio> PLAT”

 **Frontend code example:**